13 and 15 West 54th Street: Rockefeller museum and offices

 In October 1953, Nelson Rockefeller, who already owned number 13, acquired the twin townhouse at number 15.
-The next year, Nelson established the Museum of Primitive Art, a collection of ancient art that he intended to display in number 15.
+The next year, Rockefeller established the Museum of Primitive Art, a collection of ancient art that he intended to display in number 15.
 The art collection had been assembled over the previous decade but had never been shown together.
 Rockefeller wished to renovate a portion of the townhouse and anticipated expanding it with the growth of his collection.
 In 1955, Rockefeller acquired number 15.
 Over the next two years, the interior of the residence was extensively renovated, with space for the collection's items on the lowest two floors, as well as library space on the upper two floors.
 The Museum of Primitive Art opened to the public in February 1957.
 The museum's collection of over a thousand pieces was transferred to the Metropolitan Museum of Art (Met) in 1969.
 The Museum of Primitive Art closed in 1976 and its collections were transferred to the Met.

 Nelson Rockefeller maintained a luncheon space and private office next door at number 13, which was connected by a passageway to his offices on 20–22 West 55th Street.
 During the 1960s, when Rockefeller served as the Governor of New York, the 55th Street buildings were described by The New York Times as the "unofficial Capitol of New York State", and 13 West 54th Street served as a rear entrance and exit to his 55th Street offices.
 Rockefeller retained the office throughout the rest of his life, even when he served as the Vice President of the United States from 1974 to 1977.
-A little more than two years after leaving the vice presidency, Rockefeller suffered from a heart attack and died at his 54th Street office in January 1979.
+A little more than two years after leaving the vice presidency, Rockefeller suffered a heart attack and died at his 54th Street office in January 1979.
 The heart attack occurred in the presence of aide Megan Marshack, who called a friend to report Rockefeller's heart attack to emergency operators.
 In his will, "no specific disposition" of the houses at 13–15 West 54th Street was recorded.